Jeff Bezos Fast Facts

 December 14, 2016 - Along with other tech executives, Bezos meets with President-elect Donald Trump at Trump Tower to discuss issues such as education, trade and immigration.

-March 20, 2017 - Ranks number three on the Forbes list of The World's Billionaires, with a net worth of $72.8 billion.
+March 6, 2018 - Ranks number one on the Forbes list of The World's Billionaires, with a net worth of $112 billion.
+He becomes the first billionaire on the list with over $100 billion.

+September 5, 2018 - Bezos contributes $10 million to With Honor, a nonpartisan organization and super PAC that aims to increase the number of veterans in politics.

+September 13, 2018 - Bezos announces via Twitter that he and his wife will commit $2 billion to a fund called "Bezos Day One Fund."
+The fund will support nonprofits that help homeless families and create a network of preschools in low-income communities.